 With every step the woman took toward them, the force of the ghost’s straining against Sano’s hold grew perceptibly stronger, just as it had as they’d approached her apartment the day before yesterday.
-It felt like restraining a large, increasingly excited and determined dog, assuming it was a dog that couldn’t keep from rendering him more and more irate as minutes went by.
-He wondered what precisely would happen if he just let go.
+It felt like restraining a large, increasingly excited and persevering dog, assuming it was a dog that couldn’t keep from rendering him more and more irate as minutes went by.
+He wondered what precisely would happen if he simply let go.

 As Mrs. Himura drew nearer, Sano tried to distract himself from the growing anger by studying her face and figure.
 She was fairly short, with black hair and blue eyes, and he couldn’t really work up much more of a mental description than that.
 ‘A beautiful Japanese woman,’ Aoshi had said, but Sano thought this had come more from the woman’s husband than the medium, because Kaoru, while not ugly or anything, definitely had a sort of girl-next-door look that Sano would not have described as ‘beautiful.’
-And actually, that was interesting, because why– But she had reached them and, with the stiffest backbone Sano had ever seen, offered the following greeting:
+And actually, that was interesting, because why– But she’d reached them and, with the stiffest backbone Sano had ever seen, offered the following greeting:

 “Thank you,” Hajime nodded.
 “Of course we understand your reservations, and we appreciate you coming to talk to us at all.”
 He extended a hand.
 “I’m Hajime Saitou, an exorcist.
 And you’ve already heard from Sano.”

 Sano hadn’t observed this particular professional act in Hajime before, probably because Sano himself was an abnormal sort of client, and he found the polite, slightly obsequious tone a little creepy.
-Kaoru, however, seemed somewhat reassured, for just a tiny bit of the tension left her shoulders and she shook Hajime’s hand before turning to Sano.
+Kaoru, however, seemed somewhat reassured, for just a tiny bit of the tension left her shoulders, and she shook Hajime’s hand before turning to Sano.

-Although there was no physical movement involved in holding the ghost, still Sano felt as if he rendered his grip less secure by giving Kaoru his hand; but he also felt, first, that it would be counterproductive to start this conversation by being rude or unfriendly, and, second, that he didn’t want to be outdone by Hajime.
+Although no physical movement was involved in holding the ghost, still Sano felt as if he rendered his grip less secure by giving Kaoru his hand; but he also felt, first, that it would be counterproductive to start this conversation by being rude or unfriendly, and, second, that he didn’t want to be outdone by Hajime.
 “Good to meet you,” he said as he returned the woman’s firm handshake.
 Then, because that had already sounded a little angry, he added less darkly, “Glad you came.”

 Hajime stepped in.
 “Let’s have a seat and talk.”